Raising the Next Great Generation: Why Remembering the Past Is the First Step Toward Building Strong Men

 Because the next generation of godly men won’t appear by accident.
 They’ll rise because someone believed in them enough to invite them onto the hard road—the road of discipline, courage, sacrifice, and faith.

-This Memorial Day, as we remember those who gave everything, let’s also invest in the boys who will carry the torch next.
-Trailmen are walking in the footsteps of greatness—and by God’s grace, they are being shaped into a generation ready to stand.
+This Memorial Day, as we remember those who gave everything, let’s also invest in the boys who will carry the torch forward.
+Trailmen are walking in the footsteps of greatness and, by God’s grace, they are being shaped into a generation ready to stand.

-I believe in this generation.
-I believe that with God’s help, they’ll be ready for the storms ahead.
+At Trail Life, we believe in this generation.
+We believe that with God’s help, they’ll be ready for the storms ahead.

 So join us.
 Walk with them.
 Pray for them.
 Train them.